 Spring in North Texas is amazing!
 The temperatures haven’t reached pavement scorching triple digits yet, there is usually plenty of rain and the signs of new life after winter are everywhere.
 It is around this time of year that I love to watch the home decor people being to display outside of their homes.
 When it comes to spring decor, the first thing that comes to mind is Easter decor!
-Bunny decor, carrot decor, decorated eggs and more are all sure fire signs that spring is coming soon!
+Bunny decor, carrot decor (Six Dollar Family), decorated eggs and more are all sure fire signs that spring is coming soon!
 If you’re wanting to put up Easter decorations, but don’t want to spend a ton, this homemade Easter decor is perfect for you!
 It’s perfect with any spring home decor including my easy DIY Spring Floral Wreath!

 Everyone knows the Easter Bunny visits millions of homes each year to deliver candy and Easter baskets which means he must get awfully hungry as he’s moving about!
 That’s why this adorable Bunny Food Easter Decor is one of my favorite bunny decorations for Easter!
 If you have kids, they will love being able to leave a “snack” for the Easter Bunny to grab as he passes your home!
 If you don’t have kids, this bunny decor will help bring the spring spirit to your home.

 Easy DIY Bunny Food Easter Decor – Homemade Easter Decorations

 This bunny decor for Easter is one of my favorite Easter decoration ideas for a good reason.
 It’s super simple!
 You only need a few supplies to create a DIY home decor item you can use year after year!
 As far as DIY home decor projects go, it’s one of the simplest I’ve ever had the pleasure of putting together!
 Once you give it a shot, I am positive you will agree.

 - 6-7 dozen plastic Easter eggs

 - 1 4′ tomato cage